runAll

 Note:

-Worker::runAll() will block permanently after execution, meaning that the code after Worker::runAll() will not be executed.
-All Worker instances should be instantiated before Worker::runAll().
+After calling Worker::runAll(), it will block permanently, which means that any code located after Worker::runAll() will not be executed.
+All Worker instances should be instantiated before calling Worker::runAll().

 Parameters